Sergers add a versatile element to any sewing room

-Sergers create the type of loopy finish you usually see on the seams of commercially made garments.
-By using two, three or four threads, sergers create an overlock stitch that keeps edges of fabric from fraying and rolling.
-They can also be used to stitch and finish a seam all at once and are particularly useful for stretchy fabrics, since serger stitches are able to stretch with a garment.
+Sergers create the type of professionally finished seams you usually see on commercially made garments.
+This is done by using up to a dozen threads to wrap, or overlock, the fabric, while simultaneously trimming away the waste with a built-in cutting device.
+A serger's special mechanism keeps edges of fabric from fraying and rolling.
+They are particularly useful for stretchy fabrics, since serger stitches are able to stretch with a garment.
 In addition to finishing seams, many people also use sergers to create ruffles, sew elastic and create overcast rolled hems -- a decorative finish that's nice for lingerie and for ruffles on dresses.
-Sergers cannot, however, be used to topstitch, to put in a zipper or to make buttonholes, so a serger can't replace a regular sewing machine entirely.
+They're fast, too, with some sergers working at speeds of up to 1,700 stitches per minute.
+Sergers cannot, however, be used to topstitch, to put in a zipper or to make buttonholes, so a serger can't replace a regular sewing machine.